rickosborne/cascades/md/29-5-3-footsie.md

 Using the pens from the main compartment, I wrote the word "loop" with each onto the napkin.
 I flipped open the checkbook ledger and saw the ink and stroke didn't match any of those pens.
-I switched to the expensive fountain pen with the screw top and it matched perfectly.
+I switched to the expensive fountain pen with the screw top.
+It matched perfectly.

 "That's odd, don't you think?"
 I asked Harold Sr.

 "What?"

 "When I'm at the grocery store, if I pay with a check I probably will use whatever pen they have at the cash register.
-If not, I'm going to take a pen out of my purse at the same time I take out my checkbook.
+If not, I'm probably going to have a pen in that little loop in the checkbook.
 And I would never use an expensive fountain pen instead of a ballpoint.
 Fountain pens are slow and messy, for birthday cards and letters, not for paying for groceries."